Your Guide To Corruption Law In Singapore | Key Offences & Penalties

 Between 2017 to 2019, a total of 6,988 reports of sexual assault were made in Singapore.
 According to The Straits Times, the number of reported rape cases has jumped 75 per cent in the past 5 years, due to greater awareness and willingness to report it.
 It’s important...

-Technology continually gives us new ways to connect, learn and share, and life wouldn't be the same for most of us without its convenience.
-However, as online interactions multiply, so do the opportunities for malicious entities to exploit personal data.
-But it also...
+Technology continually provides us with new ways to connect, learn, and share, and life wouldn’t be the same for most of us without its convenience.
+However, as online interactions multiply, so do the opportunities for malicious entities to exploit personal data....

 Understanding Singapore’s Laws On Criminal Breach Of Trust (CBT)